Financial Aid Code of Conduct

 Employees of the Office of Financial Aid and Office of Student Accounts shall not accept from any lender, or affiliate of any lender, any fee, payment or other financial benefit (including opportunity to purchase stock) as compensation for any consulting arrangement or other contract to provide services to a lender, or on behalf of a lender, relating to education loans.

 Preferred Lender Status

-American Sentinel University participates in the William D. Ford Federal Direct Loan Program, which provides student and parent loans through the United States Department of Education.
+American Sentinel participates in the William D. Ford Federal Direct Loan Program, which provides student and parent loans through the United States Department of Education.
 Lenders in the private student loan industry will not be given a preferred status.
-The university will not produce a preferred lender list that gives any lender an advantage in securing business from university students.
-Any university-preferred lender list will clearly and fully disclose the criteria and process used by the university to select preferred lenders.
+The college will not produce a preferred lender list that gives any lender an advantage in securing business from college students.
+Any college-preferred lender list will clearly and fully disclose the criteria and process used by the college to select preferred lenders.
 Further, students will be told that they have the right and ability to select the lender of their choice regardless of the preferred lender list.

 Interaction with Borrowers